xhesjana1/Jessy-s-Journeys/README.md

 * 1 warnings
 * 0 errors

-The warning was about URI imported not about the code: "textarea Imported style sheets are not checked in direct input and file upload modes" therefore this warning was ignored.
+The warning was about URI imported not about the code: "text area Imported style sheets are not checked in direct input and file upload modes" therefore this warning was ignored.

 ### Contrast Checker